 What is a Christian Environment?
 A school’s environment is made up of first impressions, individual encounters and enforcement of its policies.
 Creating a Christian Environment takes its lead from Christ’s example and principles from God’s Word.
-We our student’s experiences at HCA to help develop his heart toward God, not away from Him.
+We want our students' experiences at HCA to help develop his heart toward God, not away from Him.

 Why do we believe in a Christian Environment?
 A Christian Environment of love and excellence can help prepare the heart’s soil to receive academic and spiritual truths.
 Famous American statesman Daniel Webster affirmed the importance of Christian principles when he wrote, “whatever makes men good Christians, makes them good citizens”.